The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 — D.R.
 Cox

-freeing him from those pressures which mechanize the mind, which make
+from those pressures which mechanize the mind, which make for routine

-for routine thinking, which divorce thinking and feeling, which permit
+thinking, which divorce thinking and feeling, which permit custom to dominate

-custom to dominate intelligence, which freeze awareness of the human
+intelligence, which freeze awareness of the human spirit and its

 — Murray G. Ross